isaaacme/Dotfiles/README.md

 # Dotfiles

-these are my dotfiles. there are many like them, but his ones are mine.
+these are my dotfiles. there are many like them, but this ones are mine.